-Perfect dinner rolls made with whole wheat flour and bread flour.
-Evaporated milk brings richness to the rolls.
+These Whole Wheat Rolls are a perfect dinner roll made with whole wheat flour and bread flour.
+A bit of honey brings in some sweetness, while evaporated milk brings richness to the rolls.

 - 1 teaspoon sugar